khourhin/divtrans_azebi_2019/README.md

 ## Dependencies ##

-External commands used in this library (and which should be accessible from $PATH):
+Are used in this module and should be accessible from $PATH:

 - sort, cat (bash)
 - bedtools